ppy/osu-wiki/wiki/Rules/Content_voting_process/en.md

 Since at least 70% of the GMT and NAT agreed that the image is acceptable, the BN votes are not factored in.

-The discussion on the beatmap is resolved, and StableStreamer is told their beatmap may be requalified without changes.
+The discussion on the beatmap is resolved, and StableStreamer is told their beatmap may be ranked without changes.

 ## Notes